Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

 \begin{thm}\cite[Thm.
 1.9]{bellamy_symplectic_2021} The symplectic leaves of $\QV{\root}$ are given precisely by the representation-type strata $\QV{\root}_{\rtype}$. \end{thm}

-Whenever $\root$ belongs to $\Sig$, the open symplectic leaf corresponds to the trivial representation type ($\rtype=(1,\root)$).
-On the other side, the $0$-dimensional leaf has the representation type $\rtype=(\root_i, e_i)$, a sum of simple roots with coefficients from the dimension vector.
+Whenever $\root$ itself belongs to $\Sig$, the open symplectic leaf corresponds to the trivial representation type $\rtype=(1,\root)$.
+At the other end, the 0d leaf has the representation type $\rtype=(\dots;\root[i], \srt[i];\dots)$, a sum of simple roots with coefficients given by the dimension vector.
 Combinatorially, one can think that symplectic leaves are thus subrefinements of the canonical decomposition from \cref{thm:canonical_decomposition_and_dim_of_quiver_variety}.